jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 `conda activate blueprint`,\
 then `cd` to the root folder of your project and installed all requirements with `pip install -r requirements.txt`.
-Other environement shou also work as long as the runtime is the same as well as all mentioned dependencies are installed.
+Other environment managers should also work as long as the runtime is the same and all mentioned dependencies are installed.